Last Updated on May 24, 2022 by Melissa S.

 Childcare providers can also charge for optional extras such as meals and snacks.
 Again this cost is added into our monthly charge.

-So, what do I actually end up saving then?
+So, what can you actually end up saving?

 Now I have reduced my payment I am coming out with approximately £60 a month more in my pocket.
 Again, not to be sniffed at, but we had originally anticipated much more!